plasmatic1/competitive-programming-tools/README.md

 A set of tools to assist with Competitive Programming

-## Features
+## Main Features

 ### Build and Run

 The build and run command allows you to quickly run a single file on a set of predefined inputs that are specified though the configuration options.
-Furthermore, it will also display basic stats such as the exit code or termination signal, elapsed time, memory, and the `stdout` and `stderr` streams.
+Furthermore, it will also display basic stats such as the exit code, termination signal, elapsed time, memory usage, and the `stdout` and `stderr` streams.

+The set of inputs is defined by a user made input file.
+Additional information about this is available in the `Commands` and `Configuration Options` sections.

 ### Templates

-Easily convert a folder of code templates (for algorithms and data structures) into vscode `snippets` using the `Load Templates` command.
+You can easily convert a folder of code templates (of algorithms and data structures) into vscode `snippets` using the `Load Templates` command.
 Here are some basics on how they work:

 Take a look at an example template file: